Beliavsky/Mixture-of-Normals-Estimation/README.md

 # Mixture-of-Normals-Estimation
-Estimate a mixture of normals distribution using moments and the EM algorithm
+Estimate a univariate mixture of normals distribution using moments and the EM algorithm

 Output: